ZationServer/zation-documentation/guides/gettingStarted.md

 # Getting Started

-In this Chapter, I want to show you how to install Zation with the node package manager and create a Zation project by using the command line.
+This page will help you to install Zation with the Node.Js package manager and to create your first project by using the command line.

 ## Install Zation